Ryszard-Audiocope/GraphicEQ-Generator/README.md

 This project is an automatic generator of graphic equalizer filters for Wavelet and possibly other equalizer software.
 All you need to provide are base and target measurements.

 Unlike [AutoEQ](https://github.com/jaakkopasanen/AutoEq), it doesn't convert generated Parametric EQ filters into Graphic EQ filters.
-Instead, it simply calculates the difference between those two measurements and generates Graphic EQ filters accordingly.
+Instead, it simply calculates the difference between two measurements and generates Graphic EQ filters accordingly.
 ## Authors

 - [@Ryszard-Audiocope](https://github.com/Ryszard-Audiocope)